Mensi-Mohamed-Amine/Junior.Crypt.2025-CTF/Pwn/GoldenByte/README.md

 - The input is compared to the correct ticket number (`3202416105`).
 - If the input matches the correct ticket number, the program calls the `jackpot()` function.
 - In the `jackpot()` function, the flag stored in the `FLAG_VAL` environment variable is printed using `puts(s)`.

 ---

-This version describes the static analysis for the **GoldenByte** task, focusing on the ticket comparison and the flag leak in `jackpot()`.

----